What are the Requirements to Act as a Gestational Surrogate in Pennsylvania?

 6. The surrogate should be raising her children in her home and not have had any allegations of child abuse or child protective services oversight of her parental relationship with her children;

-7. The surrogate mother should have a stable family environment and adequate emotional support system to help her through the surrogacy process;
+7. The surrogate mother should have a stable family environment and an adequate emotional support system to help her through the surrogacy process;

 8. The surrogate carrier should have a healthy Body Mass Index of 30 or less and have healthy eating habits;